andreapollastri/makeitprivate/README.md

 #### Getting Started

--   Follow dashboard the "Up & Running" steps on you dashboard!
+-   Follow dashboard the "Up & Running" steps on your dashboard!

 #### License